 which case I'll mark this bug as unfixed.

-#3 Updated by Laura Downey about 14 years ago
+#3 Updated by Laura Downey over 16 years ago

 I just downloaded the latest build of Kepler and it is still showing a radio